notkmhn/archer-c3200-tools/README.md

 And use the web interface to restore from the newly generated `conf.new.bin` file.

 ## Compiled binaries
-For convenience, there are a couple of compiled binaries provided [here](https://github.com/khalednassar/archerc3200-tools/tree/main/compiled-binaries).
+For convenience, there are a couple of binaries provided [here](https://github.com/khalednassar/archerc3200-tools/tree/main/compiled-binaries) for the Archer C3200.
 These are the [nukedns](https://github.com/tjclement/nukedns) binary as well as a [busybox](https://busybox.net/) binary.